-If you are unhappy with your boyfriend and this has not improved regardless of how hard you have tried, it may be time to end your relationship with your boyfriend.
+When you are unhappy with your boyfriend and this has not improved regardless of how hard you have tried, it is time to end your relationship with your boyfriend.

-The longer you prolong it, the harder it will be to get out of.
+The longer you prolong it, the harder it is to get out of.

-You will essentially waste precious time working on a relationship that has no future and is mentally destructive.
+You waste precious time working on a relationship that has no future and is mentally destructive.

-I know that it can be hard to make such a bold move.
+I know that it is hard to make such a bold move.